smerth/macos-setup/README.md

 ### Open each app you have installed

-Now is a good time to open each app installed via the App store, dragged in from a legacy apps folder or installed by Homebrew.
+Now is a good time to open each app installed via Homebrew.
 Open each app and access preferences with `cmd + ,`  Authorize each app if necessary and set preferences.

 ### Install Oh-My-Zsh